-The Center's Field Research Competition is made possible by the Tinker Foundation, the Boonstra Family Research Fellowship, the William Carter Fellowship, the Carol French Doughty Memorial Fund, the Nolan Graduate Fellowship, the Hugh L. Popenoe Mesoamerican Research Fund, the Charles Wagley Research Fellowship, and the A. Curtis Wilgus Fellowship.
+The Center's Field Research Competition is made possible by a Tinker Field Research Collaborative grant from the Tinker Foundation, the Boonstra Family Research Fellowship, the William Carter Fellowship, the Carol French Doughty Memorial Fund, the Nolan Graduate Fellowship, the Hugh L. Popenoe Mesoamerican Research Fund, the Charles Wagley Research Fellowship, and the A. Curtis Wilgus Fellowship.

 - The competition is open to graduate students from across the University of Florida campus.
 Priority will be given to applicants pursuing a Graduate Certificate or an M.A. in Latin American Studies.

 - Due to the number of applications, only one grant can be awarded per student per degree.

 - Support is available for Master's thesis research and preliminary doctoral dissertation field visits (Ph.D. students who have advanced to candidacy are NOT eligible).

 - Recipients must spend at least two weeks in the field.
 In most cases, recipients spend between 4 to 6 weeks in the field.

 - If the recipient’s research involves human or animal subjects, IRB approval is required before traveling to the research site.
 Students should plan to complete their field work by August 20.
 Extensions may be granted but require prior approval.